 Entrepreneur: Andy Sperry

 Discount Ink Cartridge Refills -Andy Sperry is seeking a $150k investment for a 20% stake in the Ink Business.
-He has $10k of revenue for the first 6 months.
-No Deal – Good lesson for all future contestants.
+For the first 6 months, he has only $10k of revenue.
+He wasn’t able to close a deal with the sharks and can be a good lesson for all future contestants.

 Entrepreneur: Michael Barnett and Babz Barnett